tinyfpga/TinyFPGA-B-Series/programmer/README.md

   -b, --boot            command the TinyFPGA B-series board to exit the
                         bootloader and load the user configuration -c COM, --com COM     serial port name
+  -d DEVICE, --device DEVICE
+                        device id (vendor:product); default is TinyFPGA-B
+                        (1209:2100)
+  -a ADDR, --addr ADDR  force the address to write the bitstream to
 ```

 You can list valid ports with the `--list` option: